tomtucker18/demoapp-color/README.md

-# Demoapp Color
+# Demoapp Color 🎨

-This small NodeJS app is designed to be used as a demonstration image.
+This small Node.js app is designed to serve as a demonstration image on Kubernetes or other container platforms.

 ![demoapp-color-screenshot](https://github.com/tomtucker18/demoapp-color/assets/48351489/c95ee065-5318-4641-80c6-1355995d31fd)